skalou/Ext-Seat-Dummy/GameData/Ext-Seat-Dummy/ReadMe.txt

 - On update remove any existing older version.

-- You can activate a MM_KSP-version.cfg compatibility patch in "Ext-Seat-Dummy/ModuleManager_Patch", just rename the ".txt" extension to ".cfg", be sure to have only 1 activated at the same time.
+- If needed, you can activate a MM_KSP-version.cfg compatibility patch in "Ext-Seat-Dummy/ModuleManager_Patch", just rename the ".txt" extension to ".cfg", be sure to have only 1 activated at the same time.

 - Enjoy!